Denis-alt254/Java-Sem3/RadioButtonDemo/RadioButton/README.md

 ## 📷 UI Preview
 > Each pet selection updates the image dynamically and triggers a dialog box confirming the user's choice.

-## 📁 Project Structure

-RadioButtonDemo/
-├── src/
-    └── RadioButtonDemo.java
-├── images/
-    ├── bird.jpg
-    ├── cat.jpg
-    ├── dog.jpg
-    ├── rabbit.jpg
-    └── pig.jpg
-└── README.md

-Ensure the `images/` directory contains all required pet images and is located at the same level as your compiled `.class` files.

 ## 🏁 How to Run

 1. Clone the repository: